• Overview

 Thursday, 15 May 2025 - in São Paulo, Brazil (in person only)

-This Session targets policymakers and will provide a peer-to-peer exchange space.
-It will be structured around four key themes:
+This Session targeted policymakers and provided a peer-to-peer exchange space.
+It was structured around four key themes:

-1. During this session, government representatives will exchange experiences on developing and implementing circular economy roadmaps tailored to their national contexts, drawing insights from the Latin America and the Caribbean region, the African continent, Europe, and Asia.
+1. During this session, government representatives exchanged experiences on developing and implementing circular economy roadmaps tailored to their national contexts, drawing insights from the Latin America and the Caribbean region, the African continent, Europe, and Asia.

-2. As countries prepare for Nationally Determined Contributions (NDCs) 3.0 revisions, this Accelerator Session will also be an opportunity to explore how integrating circular approaches into NDCs and National Biodiversity Strategies and Action Plans can accelerate climate and nature goals while driving socio-economic transformation.
+2. As countries prepare for Nationally Determined Contributions (NDCs) 3.0 revisions, this Accelerator Session was also an opportunity to explore how integrating circular approaches into NDCs and National Biodiversity Strategies and Action Plans can accelerate climate and nature goals while driving socio-economic transformation.

-3. Participants will then have a chance to engage in an interactive discussion focusing on actionable solutions for public and private actors to mobilize and scale up financing for the circular transition.
+3. Participants then had a chance to engage in an interactive discussion focusing on actionable solutions for public and private actors to mobilize and scale up financing for the circular transition.

-4. In the afternoon, the Session Shaping Circular Food Futures: A Multi-Stakeholder Approach to Scale Up Innovations will enable policymakers to showcase successful policy solutions that integrate circularity into agri-food systems
+4. In the afternoon, the Session Shaping Circular Food Futures: A Multi-Stakeholder Approach to Scale Up Innovations enabled policymakers to showcase successful policy solutions that integrate circularity into agri-food systems

 Overall Agenda: